 Truth No. 2: Punching down is not a long-lived philosophy

-In comedy, there is this idea of “punching down,” which is to ridicule others with lesser status.
-I’ve posted an argument below around why that phrase may be problematic – it’s not one that I agree with.
-However, there are plenty of managers that regularly lift themselves by pushing others down in management.
+In comedy, there is this idea of “punching down,” ridiculing others with lesser status.
+I’ve posted an argument below around why that phrase may be problematic – not one I agree with.
+However, plenty of managers regularly lift themselves by pushing others down in management.
 Please don’t do it.
 I’ve seen plenty of managers who have felt the temporary bump with this philosophy to be dumped out of the organization once the approach becomes known.

 Truth No. 3: Management styles need to be flexible

 Even the stodgiest of management jobs will require adjustments throughout your tenure.
 The reason is that jobs change as needs change.
 Your role as a leader manager is to be prepared for the tectonic plates of business operations constantly to shift.
 New leadership, pandemics, disgruntled employees, new opportunities, or grumpy customers will require constant change.
 Be flexible because things will change for you.
 Carol Dweck would call this having a Growth Mindset.
 Lead with openness, and you’ll not be surprised when everything changes on you – this will also allow you to support your team through the change.

 Truth No. 4: It’s OK to fail